ramirezp6856/webpack-3-from-scratch/README.md

 `npm install --save-dev html-webpack-plugin`

 `HtmlWebpackPlugin` by default will generate its own `index.html` file, even though we already have one in the `dist/` folder.
 This means that it will replace our `index.html` file with a newly generated one.

+## Cleaning up the `/dist` folder
+Webpack will generate the files and put them in the /dist folder for you, but it doesn't keep track of which files are actually in use by your project.

+In general it's good practice to clean the /dist folder before each build, so that only used files will be generated.
+A popular plugin to manage this is the `clean-webpack-plugin`.
+`npm install clean-webpack-plugin --save-dev`

+## Manifest
+You might be wondering how webpack and its plugins seem to "know" what files are being generated.
+The answer is in the manifest that webpack keeps to track how all the modules map to the output bundles.
+If you're interested in managing webpack's output in other ways, the manifest would be a good place to start.

+The manifest data can be extracted into a json file for easy consumption using the WebpackManifestPlugin.